 “Yes,” said the Lord, “if I find just ten good people, I will not destroy Sodom.”

-The Lord stopped but the two angels continued on to the city.
-As the two angels came to Sodom they saw Lot, Abraham’s nephew, sitting by the gate.
+The Lord stopped, but the two angels continued on to the city.
+As the two angels came to Sodom, they saw Lot, Abraham’s nephew, sitting by the gate.
 When he saw the two men approaching, he jumped up and asked them to come to his house for tea.
 The men went with him and rested at his house.
 Lot was kind to them.
 The men realized that Lot was not wicked like the other people living in the city.
-And, because he was Abraham’s nephew, they told him of their plans.
-The men told him to take his family and leave Sodom, because they were going to send fire and destroy the city.
+Since he was Abraham’s nephew, they told him of their plans.
+The men told him to take his family and leave Sodom because they were going to send fire and destroy the city.

-When it was close to morning, the men told Lot and his family to leave the city as quickly as they could.
+When it was morning, the men told Lot and his family to leave the city as quickly as possible.
 Lot tried to get others to stop being wicked.
 He wanted to save them, too, but they just laughed at him.
 They did not believe anything would happen to them.

 The angels took Lot, his wife, and two daughters by the hand and led them from Sodom.
 The angels told them they MUST NOT look back to see what was happening to the city.
 They must run and run as fast as they could to get away.
 Lot and his family hurried away from the wicked city.
 They ran to a small city named Zoar.
 As the sun rose over the land, the Lord sent burning fire over Sodom.
 It came down like rain on the city.
 He destroyed all the cities of the plain because He hated the sin of the people.
 Even the city next to Sodom was destroyed.
 That city was called Gomorrah.
 As the fire rose and smoke filled the air, Lot’s wife looked back toward Sodom.
 She did not listen to the words of the angels.
 She disobeyed and was turned into a pillar of salt.